King Robbo

 King Robbo (born John Robertson, 23 October 1969 – 31 July 2014) was an English underground graffiti artist.
 His feud with the artist Banksy was the subject of a Channel 4 television documentary called Graffiti Wars, first shown in August 2011.

 Early works

-Robbo painted his first train in 1985 and the ‘Merry Christmas’ train of 1988, a joint piece created with "Drax WD", receiving national coverage on ITV News and in The Independent newspaper.
+Robbo painted his first train in 1985 and with WRH (We Rock Hard) created graffiti throughout the London Underground network with his crew members, DOZE, P.I.C, PRIME AND CHOCI.